zaccahimba/GoodCoffeeBeans/README.md

 You and your group will use everything you’ve learned over the past four modules to create a real-world front-end application that you’ll be able to showcase to potential employers.
 The user story and acceptance criteria will depend on the project that you create, but your project must fulfill the following requirements:

 * Be deployed to GitHub Pages.
+DONE!

 * Be interactive (i.e., accept and respond to user input).

 * Use a CSS framework (see suggestions).